 ‘Alternatively, you can drape them along walls to add a touch of ambience whilst you sit back and enjoy the scenery.’

-Small, fairy light styles can also be wound around trees to create a magical focal point.
+Small, fairy light styles can also be used for outdoor tree lighting ideas – simply wind them around branches and tree trunks to create magical focal point.

-Which is better for outdoor lighting – LED or incandescent?
+Which is better for patio lighting – LED or incandescent?